 While the COVID virus created an economic crisis like no other, we had good reason to believe that, on average, there was no more risk from the pandemic in our portfolio than in the overall market.
-At Lyrical, we have three requirements for every investment - Value, Quality, and Analyzability, or in other words, Cheap, Good, and Simple.
+At Lyrical, we have three requirements for every investment - Value, Quality, and Analyzability, or in other words, Inexpensive, Good, and Simple.
 One of the reasons we want to buy quality / good businesses is because they are resilient and can adapt.
-When you own a stock for 7-8 years on average, as Lyrical has done historically in its U.S portfolios, it is likely that you will own it through a recession.
-That is why a key part of our due diligence is to understand how each business will respond to a weak economic environment.
+When you own a stock for 7-8 years on average, as Lyrical has done historically, it is likely you will own it through a recession.
+This is why a key part of our due diligence entails understanding how a business will respond to a weak economic environment.
 We want to own businesses that can not only thrive when times are good but also easily survive when times are tough.

-Our disciplined underwriting paid off in 2020 as the fundamentals of our portfolio were better than the MSCI World Value index and similar to the MSCI World Index.
-As shown below, 2020 EPS revisions and earnings for our portfolio declined less than the MSCI World Value and were in line with the MSCI World index.
+Our disciplined underwriting paid off in 2020, as our portfolio had better fundamentals, as indicated by earnings and earnings revisions, than the market and the value index.
+As shown below, 2020 EPS revisions and earnings for our portfolio declined less than both the EAFE and EAFE Value index.
 This did not surprise us.
-We invest in companies with durable competitive advantages, flexible cost structures, strong balance sheets, and healthy free cash flows.
+We invest in companies with durable competitive advantages, flexible cost structures, strong balance sheets, and healthy free cash flow.
 These qualities allow companies to persevere during economic setbacks.
-While we did not know what shape this particular crisis would take, we had already stress-tested our companies by analyzing their performance through extreme periods like the Global Financial Crisis, when their earnings had held up better than the market's.
+While we did not know what shape this particular crisis would take, we had already stress-tested our companies by analyzing their performance through extreme periods like the Global Financial Crisis, when our companies' earnings also held up better than the market.